sblaisfernandez/webOneBiteAtaTime/learn_PostgreSQL_PostGIS/NOTE_Postgresql.md

 Use spell out id fields for ID column like `user_id`, `contact_id`.

-Avoid ambiguity for name table and columns like `temperature` vs `temperature_celsius`.
+Avoid ambiguity for name table and columns like `temperatures` vs `temperatures_celsius`.

 When possible, name foreign key columns the same as the columns they refer to.